melissa-wong/r-ladies-bayes-pkgs/docs/02_rstanarm.md

 ### Prior Predictive Distribution

-Again, I'll use `rstanarm` tonautomatically generate the prior predictive distribution.
+Again, I'll use `rstanarm` to automatically generate the prior predictive distribution.

 ```r